 where we have already encountered, in eqs.~\ref{eq:h12}--\ref{eq:v1122}, abbreviations of the type used for the terms on the right-hand side, with state indices again suppressed.
 Each such summation has the same structure as the left-hand side, but with orbital indices restricted to specific fragments.
-They also account for equivalent terms arising from permutational (anti)symmetries of orbital indices; with $4$ indices that can each run over the orbitals of two fragments, there are naively $2^4 16$ cases of such restricted summations, but only $9$ numerically unique terms appear in eq.~\ref{eq:explicitmatrixelementA}.
+They also account for equivalent terms arising from permutational (anti)symmetries; with $4$ indices that can each run over the orbitals of two fragments, there are naively $2^4 16$ cases of such restricted summations, but only $9$ numerically unique terms appear in eq.~\ref{eq:explicitmatrixelementA}.
 The prefactor of $2$ in eq.~\ref{eq:v1121} for $\langle v^{11}_{21} \rangle$ results from the fact that two of the \textit{a priori} $16$ cases evaluate to the summation that it multiplies.
-Furthermore, the phase depends on the number of electrons in $|\psi_{j_1}\rangle$ because the charge-transfer character of this element causes us to permute strings with odd numbers of field operators in the course of collecting all operators together by fragment in building the vacuum expectation value of eq.~\ref{eq:fieldopsandwich}.
-If all indices lie on a single fragment, then we obtain a Kronecker delta with respect to the state of the other fragment due to the assumption that the fragment states are orthonormal.
-We include the explicit denominator of $o!$ in eq.~\ref{eq:explicitmatrixelementA} to make clear that these exponential expansion coefficients, while part of the definitions of the $\hat{S}^{[o]}$ terms, are not part definitions of the abbreviations for the sums just discussed.
+Furthermore, the phase depends on the number of electrons in $|\psi_{j_1}\rangle$ because the charge-transfer character of this element causes us to permute strings with odd numbers of field operators in the course of collecting all operators together by fragment when building the vacuum expectation value of eq.~\ref{eq:fieldopsandwich}.
+If all indices lie on a single fragment, then we obtain a Kronecker delta with respect to the state of the other fragment due to the assumption that the single-fragment states are orthonormal.
+We include the explicit denominator of $o!$ in eq.~\ref{eq:explicitmatrixelementA} to make clear that these exponential-like expansion coefficients are part of the definitions of the $\hat{S}^{[o]}$ terms and are folded into the definitions of the abbreviations for the sums just discussed.

 For convenient identification, these angle-bracket-abbreviated terms will be called \textit{diagrams} because graphs representing fragments as nodes and integrals as directional edges (multipartite, in the case of $v^{pq}_{rs}$) have proved useful for tracking the larger number of them when more fragments are involved.
 A full presentation of this would not be justified for only the dimer terms in this article, and it will be postponed for a future article on implementation.